Bofa14/Free5gc-UERANSIM-project/README.md

 The configuration of the Core ( first three machine ) is done by using https://github.com/free5gc/free5gc, for the UE and gNB we have used https://github.com/aligungr/UERANSIM.

 CONFIGURATION OF THE 1 - C-Plane:

+we have modified the config files inside  https://github.com/Bofa14/Free5gc-UERANSIM-project/C-Plane_settings/